samuelandersoncodes/dvlpenergy/README.md

 I used the 'try-catch' block to make sure data-fetching errors are handled properly and finally cleaned up the map initialization upon component unmount.

+### 7. Home Page

+In the end, I built a home page for the web app to look aesthetic.
+The home page comes with a video background of a solar farm with a 'Open Map' button that leads to the map.

+A simple navbar(with logo, home and project repository link) as well as a footer(with copyright and project repository link) were implemented.

+The project was finally tested (test can be found here; [Testing](#testing) ) and deployed to heroku(the deployment details can be found here; [Deployment](#deployment) )